Matthew Milliken has increased upselling revenue at his hotel tenfold. And he’s willing to share the story of how he did it.

-Milliken and his team started a process of looking for how they could make themselves more agile and efficient and decided to move to Oracle’s OPERA Cloud.
+Milliken and his team started a process of looking for how they could make themselves more agile and efficient and decided to move to a new property management system.

 And they didn’t stop with changing their property management system.
 “We asked ourselves, ‘What else can we do?’
 From online check-in to registration cards, managing from iPads – we were looking at everything.”